 Here are some suggestions for your next 48 hours in Columbia, South Carolina!

-Check in and immediately drive to the South Carolina State Museum.
+Check-in and immediately drive to the South Carolina State Museum.
 It’s only a couple of miles away, and it’s located in an old cotton gin.
-Spend at least an hour there as you’ll have a nice backdrop to the entire state of South Carolina, and to its capitol, Columbia, including how it was founded just after the Revolutionary War.
+Spend at least an hour there as you’ll have a nice backdrop to the entire state of South Carolina, and to its capital, Columbia, including how it was founded just after the Revolutionary War.
 You’ll also learn how the Civil War devastated the city.
 The museum does a good job articulating the historic tensions between the different regions of South Carolina and the historic importance of both rice and cotton to the state.
 Across the street is a great children’s museum if you have wee ones in tow.

 Start your day with breakfast with nibbles found up and down Main Street at the weekly Soda City (think local farmers’ market and so much more!).
 You’ll be able to hear live music and taste a variety of local foods.
 The Soda City website describes the scene best: “Whether you’re shopping for a one-of-kind gift, picking up this week’s groceries or spending the morning with family and friends, you’ll find a refreshing mix of local and regional food and craft vendors at Soda City — and if you’re from out of town, visit us on Main Street and see Columbia as the creative class, international and bustling community we are!”

-While checking out the market, notice the street its on — Main Street — as it’s filled with architecture from three different centuries.
+While checking out the market, notice the street it’s on — Main Street — as it’s filled with architecture from three different centuries.
 You can find more about the architecture here.
 The Columbia Museum of Art is found in the center of the Main Street bustle, and it is a great museum for art lovers.
 Speaking of art, you’ll note up and down Main Street, and all over Columbia, that there is a real city emphasis on public art, through One Columbia.
 My favorite piece of public art is one that was installed without permission on Main Street named Neverbust.
 It connects two office buildings with a huge chain!
 Be sure to snap a photo.
 The State Capitol anchors one side of Main Street and is gorgeous.
 Consider taking some time to tour this historic building as well.

 As you walk the streets in downtown, remember from your visit to the State Museum that most of the city was burned by the Union Army in 1864, so there is no architecture from before this time represented on the downtown streets.

 For the rest of the afternoon, hopefully you’ve made reservations to kayak the Congaree River that runs right through town to spend the rest of your afternoon on the water.
-If it’s summer, you’ll really want to do this as Columbia is hot and humid on many summer days, so the cold river is welcoming.
+If it’s summer, you’ll really want to do this as Columbia is hot and humid on most summer days, so the cold river is welcoming.
 That said, the city has done a lovely job with landscaping, and there are plenty of shade trees throughout the downtown area, which provide many reprieves from the sun if kayaking is not your thing!

 For other options, you may want to check out the Riverbanks Zoo & Garden, which not only has animals to observe, but also three different zipline adventures.
 Or embrace the nearby botanical gardens.
 If your idea of a great weekend is to shop until you drop, head to Five Points and stroll and shop until your heart is content.
 Lastly, if taking in more history is on your agenda, check out all the tour options available through Historic Columbia.
 With guided group tours, web-based tours, neighborhood tours and more, you’re sure to find exactly what you are looking for.